-Working the same backcountry turf as the Lupo line is the Quantum Free, a 3-model series introduced just last year.
+Working the same backcountry turf as the Cabrio Free is the Quantum Free, a 3-model series introduced just two seasons ago.
 This ultralight, polyamide composite shell isn’t made by injection, as with any PU shell, but by bonding its two halves together.
 Its Vibram, fully treaded and rockered sole (ISO 9523) can only be used with Alpine Touring bindings.

-For 2023, Dalbello debuts a new line of medium-lasted (100mm), all-mountain, 2-piece models named Veloce, four for men and four for women.
+In 2023, Dalbello debuted a new line of medium-lasted (100mm), all-mountain, 2-piece models named Veloce, four for men and four for women.
+This year they’ve filled out the Veloce collection with a new 110 and 100 for men and 95 W and 85 W for women.
 All Veloce models use completely heat-moldable PU shells and come with a new Contour 5 liner with a more accurate fit.
 GripWalk soles are standard.

-While the junior Menace and Gaia aren’t new models, and beginning in 2023, what they’re made of won’t be entirely new, either.
+The junior Menace and Gaia aren’t new models, and as of last year, what they’re made of isn’t entirely new, either.
 Both the shells and inner boots are now made mostly from recycled materials, a significant step forward on the sustainability front.